larrystone/BC-26-More-Recipes/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm start:dev`

+Starts app with nodemon watcher.
+Restarts app when changes are made to the source code

 ### `npm test`

 Launches the test runner in the interactive watch mode.

+### `npm run coveralls`

+Launches the interactive test runner and display test coverage reports

 ## Author
 * **Lawal Lanre E. (Larrystone)** -Aspiring Software Dev.